- Heating Installation

 While adding a zone control system to your central heating and AC system will cost a bit extra, it will likely save you quite a bit of money in the long run.
 The energy savings you’ll generate by not having to heat or cool your entire house at once will quickly offset the cost of installation and bring you consistently lower heating and cooling bills over time.

-Here at DB Heating & Cooling, we offer a variety of high quality zone control systems designed to match up with our Bergen County, NJ area customers’ existing heating and cooling systems, but they can also be added as part of new installation.
+Here at DB Heating & Cooling, Inc., we offer a variety of high quality zone control systems designed to match up with our Bergen County, NJ and Rockland County, NY area customers’ existing heating and cooling systems, but they can also be added as part of new installation.
 Our technicians have extensive experience working with this type of equipment, and we’ll be happy to go over all of the features with you and help you learn how to use it.

 If you’d like to learn more about zone control systems and how they can help improve the comfort and energy efficiency of your home, don’t hesitate to give us a call today.
 We’re always happy to answer any questions you may have and help you on your way to a newly–enhanced central temperature control system for your home.